 When you start to plan a nice getaway, you make sure to pick out an exotic cozy location.
 A nice quiet place away from the din of the city.
 Where you can embrace nature.
 To name a few: hills, grasslands, boulevards, lakes, woods and waterfalls!
 Yes, the not too cliched company of a waterfall proves to be quite soothing and refreshing.
 Be it a family picnic, romantic day-out, fun-filled day with friends or just solo tripping; a tete-a-tete near the falls can be both soothing for the mind and body.

-If you are in the land of greens, Tamil Nadu, you must visit the following waterfalls to beat the heat or just chill.
+If you are in the land of greens in monsoon, you must visit the following waterfalls in Tamil Nadu to beat the heat or just chill.

 1. Hogenakkal Falls near Dharmapuri